rmoehn/theatralia/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### Exception

+The fonts lying in `resources/public/fonts` are not my work and remain under their original authorship and license.
+See the contents of the directory for copyright and licensing information.
+As of now, they are not under version control anyway.